Bio

 Sasha Tycko is an anthropologist, photographer, and filmmaker and a PhD candidate at Emory University.

 Sasha has also been a DJ, punk guitarist, barista, zine monger, music programmer, shop girl, museum guard, radio host, and "female sound guy."
-Her favorite job was working as an A/V technician at the Art Institute of Chicago.
+At earning an hourly wage, she was happiest with her big ring of keys and after-hours access as an audiovisual technician at the Art Institute of Chicago.
 She currently lives in Maine.

 Photo by Peter Habib